-Follow the paved path behind the visitor center and look for the Park Quest symbols pointing you towards the Plantation Trail.
+? - Find this symbol on the map to locate the well, the Wye Oak progeny, and the Road of Remembrance.
+Please start your adventure at the park's visitor center.
+Visitor center hours vary depending on the days of the week and the season.
+Please check the park's website for details or call the park 301-842-2155.
+You may explore the trail any time the park is open!
+While facing the visitor center look to the left for the start of the trail.
+Extra booklets are available there.
+Next, follow the paved path behind the visitor center and look for the brown post pointing you towards the Plantation Trail.
 Be careful crossing Fort Frederick Road!
-Folks should only be traveling 20mph...
-Along the Plantation Trail you will discover the stories of Alice Burnside Paret Dorsey, the local chapters of the Daughters of the American Revolution, and how their conservation efforts contributed to the establishment of Fort Frederick State Park.
+Along the Plantation Trail you will discover the stories of Alice Burnside Paret Dorsey, the local chapters of the Daughters of the American Revolution (DAR), and how their conservation efforts contributed to the establishment of Fort Frederick State Park.
 In addition to this, see how the Maryland Park Service continues the legacy of women in conservation and how this park and region have strong leaders who just happen to be women.
-To complete this adventure, please hike the trail and enjoy the interpretive panels that are based on local conservation history in Maryland.
-Take the "additional attractions route" (purple) to see if you can discover other interesting areas of the park.
-There are three park conservation related sites near the Fort.
 Plantation Trail The Plantation Trail is named after the tree plantations that were established in the early 20th century.
 One of the original stated goals for purchasing the property was to reforest the land as the management of Fort Frederick was to be conducted by the State Board of Forestry and their appointees.
 Many areas of the country were denuded of trees during this time.
 It was common practice to purchase land, clear it of trees and then sell the land afterwards.
 This led to erosion and drought throughout the country.
-Fort Frederick State "Forest Reserve" was to be a demonstration forest alongside a protected historic structure.
+Fort Frederick State "Forest Reserve"1 was to be a demonstration forest alongside a protected historic structure.
 What is a demonstration forest?
-Find the answer to this question and more!
 Hike the trail and see what you discover!
 This trail has been in existence for a long time.
 However, a recent trails grant enabled staff to resurrect the trail and reroute sections onto more sustainable terrain.
-Maintenance of the trail is an ongoing task within the park and volunteers and staff continue to remove invasive species year-round.
+Maintenance of the trail is an ongoing task within the park and volunteers and staff continue to remove invasive species year round.
 This trail has recently been adopted by Girls Scout Troop 37005 of Frederick, MD.
 They will make trail maintenance and beautification their Bronze Award Project.
 We are happy to partner with the Girls Scouts and look forward to working with them!
-Want to identify trees along the way?
-Please use the MD Forest Service tree ID. field guides.
-There are links below.
-See if you can identify 10 or more trees using the materials.
-This challenge is not required to complete the Park Quest Hike.
 Maryland Women in Conservation - Panel #1 In a field of U.S. labor that, at one time, was not well populated with female staffing, the Maryland Park Service maintains representation in all levels of field work and management.
 Female park managers and assistant managers outnumber men in some regions, and are at least equal to male representation throughout the state.
-In 2020, Fort Frederick State Park Complex will plan to hire women in every department of work: maintenance, interpretation, and operations.
-Four out of six seasonal rangers are women in conservation here within the park.
+Fort Frederick State Park Complex will hire women in every department of work: maintenance, interpretation, and operations.
 Read Panel #1 and consider the impact that women have had in recent years.
 The decisions that are made by our leaders within the park service help to shape our parks and even the landscape itself.
-Maryland Women in Conservation - Panel #2 &lt;sup>1 https://dnr.maryland.gov/publiclands/Pages/history.aspx These trees began their journey with the work of the Daughters of the American Revolution, who started planting as early as 1924 here on the grounds of the park property.
-1,149 white pines were planted that year, "one for each Maryland Daughter of the American Revolution," according to the DAR publication Pilgrimage To Old Fort Frederick.
+Maryland Women in Conservation - Panel #2 These trees began their journey with the work of the Daughters of the American Revolution, who started planting as early as 1924 here on the grounds of the park property.
+1149 white pines were planted that year, "one for each Maryland Daughter of the American Revolution," according to the DAR publication Pilgrimage To Old Fort Frederick.
 Fun Fact: